microsoft/FluidFramework/docs/README.md

 ### Local API docs build

-To include the repo-local API docs in the build, first build the code from the root of the repo, then run `build:dev` or `build:api-documentation:dev` from this directory.
+To include the repo-local API docs in the build, first build the code from the root of the repo, then run `build:dev` or `build:generate-content:dev` from this directory.
 This will generate a "local" docs version (in addition to the production versions), which strictly includes API documentation generated from the local build artifacts.
 So long as the API documentation was generated in this manner, those docs will be viewable regardless of how to run Docusaurus (`npm start` or `npm run serve`).